8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220215/content.md

 The market’s still down compared to the 52 week high and seems to be flatlining there; only minor adjustments day to day.

 I’m still dollar cost averaging in.
-I’m still throwing in a bit extra when and where I feel comfortable per the the [budgeting parameters](/finances/budgeting/#spending-cash-reserves) on cash reserves.
+I’m still throwing in a bit extra when and where I feel comfortable per the [budgeting parameters](/finances/budgeting/#spending-cash-reserves) on cash reserves.

 If I was in [drawdown mode](/finances/concepts/#accumulation-drawdown-and-rebalancing), I wouldn’t be trying to slip more in, I don’t think.
 If I were closer to when I’m thinking of flipping the switch to drawdown mode, I’d probably be building more toward the Mark 1 (or 2) allocations.